 Choosing your courses

 This is a major step and one which deserves time and attention.
-The general advice is to choose subjects which you find interesting - when you go from ten subjects to four and spend five lessons and four to five hours homework each week on a course it really helps to want to do it.
+The general advice is to choose subjects which you find interesting - when you go from ten subjects to three and spend five lessons and four to five hours homework each week on a course it really helps to want to do it.
 Secondly play to your strengths, universities will offer places on the basis of grades so look at how you have done so far, use teachers’ advice and look at what the courses involve.
 Thirdly be aware of any requirements of the courses or careers you may be interested in.
 At the very least, research entry requirements - websites are good for this – and let us know on your application form so we can include it in your interview.
 The fourth subject is an opportunity to broaden your education.
 This might mean keeping on a real passion in Art or Music but more often it is a chance to develop a relevant skill such as Maths or a language to support your university application and future career.

 Websites for choosing A levels